Large hairy armadillo

 Fact file

-• Large hairy armadillos can grow up to 34cm in size
+• Can grow up to 34cm in size

-• Large hairy armadillos have special membranes in their nose allowing them to breathe underground without inhaling soil
+• Have special membranes in their nose allowing them to breathe underground without inhaling soil

-• Their head and body are covered with protective bony plates.
-The plates on their back are flexible although they do provide a very protective coating against their natural predators
+• The plates on their back are flexible although they do provide a very protective coating against their natural predators

 Dr Helen Taylor and Dr Arnaud Desbiez in Brazil